Official Global Travel Advisories

 Libel, sedition and slander are criminal offences.
 Convicted offenders can expect prison terms without any option of a fine.

 Some medications and skin-bleaching creams are subject to strict import and export laws.
 Visitors could face fines and/or imprisonment if they arrive in the Gambia with substances containing betamethasone, clobetatol, clobetatone, fluocinonide, hydrocortisone or hydroquinone.
-Contact the High Commission for the Republic of the Gambia in Washington, D.C., for specific information regarding customs requirements.

 The majority of the population is Muslim.